gusinacio/scanner/README.md

 ```
 $ make run <file>.ccc
 ```
-It will analyse the source code from file and it will output a token list and a symbol table.
+It will analyse the source code from file and it will output if the code passes in the syntactic analysis.

 For cleaning your environment and removing all build files, you can simply run:
 ```